Canadian Co-operative Association

-The Canadian Co-operative Association (CCA) is a not-for-profit co-operative that is dedicated to ending poverty around the world through co-operative action.
-CCA's mission is to establish and grow co-operatives, credit unions, and community-based organizations to reduce poverty, build sustainable livelihoods, and improve civil society in less developed countries.
+The Canadian Co-operative Association (CCA) is a not-for-profit co-operative to establish and grow co-operatives, credit unions, and community-based organizations in less developed countries.
 Canadian Co-operative Association and Co-operative Development Foundation of Canada (CDF Canada) amalgamated in 2017 under the Co-operative Development Foundation of Canada (CDF Canada) brand.

-To achieve this mission, CCA works closely with Canadian co-operatives and credit unions to channel their knowledge and expertise to partner organizations and co-operatives in Africa, Asia and the Americas.
 CCA presently operates in 18 countries with an annual budget of approximately $13 million.
 Climate resilience and gender are cross-cutting priorities in all of CCA's programs.
 CCA is headquartered in Ottawa, Ontario.

 History

 CCA was created in 1987 by the merger of the Co-operative Union of Canada (CUC) and the Co-operative College of Canada.
 From 1973 to 1987, the Co-operative College of Canada was a national centre for co-operative education and research.
 It was established to provide co-op business training and to teach co-op principles.
 The college itself was short-lived, its formative years date from the late 1930s and early 1940s, when there was a strong push and a practical need for an educational link to the co-operative movement.